 - The quick ratio, or acid test, measures a business' ability to meet current liabilities from assets that can be readily sold, although it is preferable to meet these obligations from cash flow.
 The quick ratio deducts inventories and prepayments from current assets, then divides them by current liabilities.

 - Operating cash flow ratio is the ability of the company to satisfy current debt from current income, rather than asset sales.
 It is a two-step calculation.
 Operating cash flow is calculated by adding noncash expenses (usually depreciation expenses) and changes in working capital.
 The ratio is achieved by dividing operating cash flow by current liabilities.

 - The interval measure, also known as the burn rate, looks at the number of days a company can operate using only cash on hand.
-It is similar to the current ratio and quick ratio in that it is concerned with how easily a company can satisfy its current debt obligations.
-It is, however, sometimes preferred to the quick and current ratios because it provides an approximation of the actual number of days, where the other ratios provide a value that indicates the ability and ease of making the payments.
+It is similar to the current ratio and quick ratio in its concern with how easily a company can satisfy its current debt obligations.
+The burn rate is, however, sometimes preferred to the quick and current ratios because it provides an approximation of the actual number of days, while the other ratios provide a value that indicates the ability and ease of making the payments.
 The interval measure is calculated by dividing quick assets, or those assets that can be immediately converted into cash, by daily operating expenses.

-Also useful is net working capital or working capital, is the total aggregate amount of all current assets less all current liabilities, measuring the short-term liquidity of a business.
-It's also an indicator of the ability of the company's management to utilize assets in an efficient manner
+Also useful is net working capital or working capital, which is the total aggregate amount of all current assets less all current liabilities, measuring the short-term liquidity of a business.
+It's also an indicator of the ability of the company's management to use assets efficiently.

 The results of one ratio calculation by itself will not reveal much about a company, because the answer represents only one point in time.
 Many companies calculate a variety of ratios each month and then compare the changes over time to discern whether the company is moving in a positive direction financially or experiencing signs of difficulty.